 Yes!
 There are no legal barriers for using Samsung Pay, nor are there any federal USA gambling laws that prevent residents aged 18+ from accessing legal online sports betting sites.

-While the UIGEA banking restriction sometimes blocks Samsung Pay transactions when using the service with linked cards, you can avoid this hassle by using the Samsung Pay Cash transfer option to buy or sell sports betting vouchers as gambling deposits and withdrawals.
+While the UIGEA banking restriction sometimes blocks Samsung Pay transactions when using the service with linked cards, you can avoid this hassle by using the Samsung Pay Cash transfer option to buy or sell sports betting vouchers as gambling deposits and withdrawals, or by using MatchPay.

-Note: The states of Washington and Connecticut have laws barring all online gambling, including sports betting.
+Note: The state of Washington has laws barring all online gambling, including sports betting.
 While these laws are historically unenforced, you are advised to follow all local gambling mandates.

 Benefits Of Betting With Samsung Pay

 With over 100 million people regularly using Samsung Pay, there are plenty of great reasons to make the digital wallet part of your daily online banking life.

 However, when it comes to legal online bet funding at the top international sportsbooks, there are some specific benefits of Samsung Pay that all bettors should be aware of: